 What’s more, far from the stereotype of farmers and machine workers, agriculture offers broad opportunities for those with their sights set on the next level up.
 Production, research, policy and resource management are just some of the key areas that together form this pillar of the Australian economy.

 Want to study Agriculture at Kangan Institute?
-You can browse our Agriculture courses, call us on 138 233, or apply online now.
+You can browse our Agriculture courses and apply online now.